 - From there, check to see if they are all closed.
 If there are some that aren’t closed, give them a little tap.
 Those that close are good, and the ones that stay open should be thrown out along with any that are cracked or damaged.

-- Scrub the remaining mussels with a stiff brush under cold water (having a scrub brush is helpful here).
+- Scrub the remaining mussels with a stiff brush under cold water.
 Then pat them dry and cook to your liking.

 - If pan-frying is your choice, chop up some garlic and shallots.
 Place everything in a pan on medium heat with a generous amount of butter, and cook until the mussels are glossy and a little caramelized.